Fort Drum Privatized Housing

 The Future of Privatized Military Housing

-After recent events, military families are asking the question, Where do we go from here?
-If the Military Privatization Housing Initiative was created to ensure higher quality of living conditions for military families and the contractual companies are failing to do that, what happens?
+After recent events, military families are asking, Where do we go from here?
+What happens if the Military Privatization Housing Initiative, that's here to ensure a higher quality of living conditions for military families, falls short?

-After reviewing the evidence of military housing shortcomings, the Senate Armed Forces Committee earmarked $300 million for military housing oversight and the creation of a Tenant Bill of Rights for military families living on base.
-This new addition includes 15 rights with the intent to provide safe, quality, and well-maintained homes on DOD installations.
+After reviewing the evidence of military housing shortcomings, the Senate Armed Forces Committee earmarked $300 million for military housing oversight and created a Tenant Bill of Rights for military families living on base.
+This new Bill of Rights includes 15 rights with the intent to provide safe, quality, and well-maintained homes on DOD installations.

-The next question is, will it stick?
-While the promise of action towards the concerns of military families is comforting and reassuring, some doubt that it’s sustainable — after all, the deterioration and neglect of military housing have already happened once (and now twice) before.
+The next question on everyone’s mind is, will it stick?
+While the promise of action toward the concerns of military families is comforting and reassuring, some doubt that it’s sustainable—after all, the deterioration and neglect of military housing has already happened.

 By Danielle Keech